DanSiddall13/ExamSystemRolsa/README.md

 # ExamSystemRolsa

 This is my exam system made for the 2025 Operational Specialism task.
-# The purpose of the systemS
+# The purpose of the system
 This system allows users to find out information about green energy, solar panels, EV chargers and HEM's as well as book appointments to schedule a booking/consultation for these products.
 There is also a carbon footprint calculator and an account registration page.